 Why bother with memorization?

 When you are getting ready for an important recital or audition, you need to have a solid knowledge of the music that won’t go away if you miss a few notes.
-In this article, I will show you how you can achieve this by learning the music really well intellectually before beginning to learn the physical aspects of playing the music.
+The way to achieve this is to learn the music really well intellectually before beginning to learn the physical aspects of playing the music.
 If you want to focus your work on the musical shaping, artistry, and the attention to detail that will set you apart as a top performer, then you must have a crystal clear mental picture of the music before you begin.
 Moreover, memorizing the music even before you begin to try and play it will give you a chance to work with interpretive ideas from the very beginning.

 Many musicians such as church organists and collaborative pianists have to learn large amounts of new music rapidly for frequent gigs.
 In order to have the security necessary for a polished performance, these musicians mostly rely on tremendous sight reading skills instead of an invulnerable mental picture of every detail of the piece.
 The technique of memorizing the music first that I am advocating is specifically for musicians preparing for juries, recitals, auditions, or for a series of performances using the same repertoire.